How To Overcome Jealousy In Your Relationship

 Managing jealousy

 If you're struggling to control your jealousy, there are options.
-Harmful jealousy is strongly associated with insecurity, and understanding how jealousy affects you can help you take steps to become more secure.
+Harmful jealousy is strongly associated with insecurity, and understanding how jealousy affects you and your mental health can help you take steps to become more secure.
 Personal security is related to self-esteem and confidence, and raising both can significantly lower feelings of jealousy.
 While it does take some time, jealous feelings can be managed.
 Tips for handling jealous feelings are outlined below:

 Identify your cognitive distortions